Schizophrenia

 Delusional Disorder

-Characterized by delusions for at least one month.
-Can have hallucinations**.
-NO IMPAIRMENT IN FUNCTION** (although people may think the patient is “crazy”).
-Remember to keep culture in mind.
-If the “delusion” is an accepted cultural view in that patient’s culture then it is not a delusion.
+Delusional disorder is characterised by delusions for at least one month.
+It can have hallucinations, but there is no impairment of function (although people may think the patient is “crazy”).
+If the “delusion” is an accepted cultural view, then it is not a delusion.

 Reichenberg, A., Caspi, A., Harrington, H., Houts, R., Keefe, R. S. E., Murray, R. M., Poulton, R., & Moffitt, T. E. (2010).
 Static and dynamic cognitive deficits in childhood preceding adult schizophrenia: A 30-year study.
 American Journal of Psychiatry, 167(2), 160–169. https://doi.org/10.1176/appi.ajp.2009.09040574